Nritya-Lang/book/src/03-vars.md

 ## Variable Naming

 One last important thing about variables is their naming.
-Feral defines specific rules based on which you can name variables, quite similar to most other languages.
+Nritya defines specific rules based on which you can name variables, quite similar to most other languages.
 These rules are that variable names:
 1. Must begin with an alphabet (irrelevant of the case) or underscore
 2. Can contain numbers anywhere except the first character